chaitanya-goud/BANKING-SYSTEM/README.md

       1. focuses and explains on console based application(consoleapplication.)
       2. focuses and explains on gui based application

-## console based application:
+## 1.Console based application:
+from here on we'll be talikng about only console based application how it works etc etc as we wanted to go in a flow without directly jumping into the gui part!!!
+## files in the folder
+Account.java
+Bankingsystem23.java
+BankStaff.java
+CurrentAccount.java
+Customer.java
+CustomerAI.java
+FixedAccount.java
+Loan.java
+Manager.java
+SavingsAccount.java
+Transaction.java
+User.java

+## requirements
+Here are the required libraries for your project:

+java.util.ArrayList
+java.util.List
+java.util.Date
+java.util.HashMap
+java.util.Iterator
+java.util.Scanner
+java.lang.reflect.Field
+java.util.HashSet
+java.util.Set
+java.util.regex.Pattern
+java.util.Calendar

-here is a youtube link explaining the console based application from scratch : https://youtube.com/playlist?list=PLxCWTd5YqISA-Wjn3dcWRobFTkV_3vORa&si=w10pcI9FN4GpjEWe
+##### here is a youtube link explaining the console based application from scratch :
+https://youtube.com/playlist?list=PLxCWTd5YqISA-Wjn3dcWRobFTkV_3vORa&si=w10pcI9FN4GpjEWe

 We have seen the complete explaination of our UML daigram, code and demo.

-We have introducted a new class called Customer.ai in our application
+##### We have introducted a new class called Customer.ai in our application which isn't there in that link!
 ## CustomerAI Class
 ### Description:
 The `CustomerAI` class introduces an intelligent assistant to enhance the user experience within the banking system.
 It leverages natural language processing (NLP) patterns to understand user queries and provide relevant responses.
 This class handles various banking operations through a conversational interface, ensuring seamless interaction.